-When it comes to pernicious anemia symptoms and treatment, shortness of breath may be what your baby experiences.
+When it comes to pernicious anemia symptoms in adults and infants and treatment, shortness of breath may be what your baby experiences.
 As we know that a deficiency of iron or vitamin B12 can cause the body to produce the deficient of hemoglobin, which is very important for the production of red blood cells.
 When there are not enough amounts of hemoglobin, some body’s parts will not get the oxygen they need.
 As a result, infants with pernicious anemia are often out of breath easily, and in some cases, they can feel dizzy or lightheaded.

 5. Pernicious Anemia Symptoms- Fatigue

-According to a research , one of the most common pernicious anemia symptoms in infants is a feeling of exhaustion.
+According to a research , one of the most common pernicious anemia symptoms in adults and infants is a feeling of exhaustion.
 The challenge of this symptom is that everyone has a different experience.
 Some children will feel more tired while other children will feel it after doing activities.
 Actually, the fatigue is caused by the same process resulting in shortness of breath.
 When there is not enough hemoglobin, the body will not have enough oxygen to fuel the body.

 6. Chest Pain

 When there are not enough healthy red blood cells, the heart will need to work harder by pumping more oxygen and blood to tissues throughout the body.
 Therefore, the heart will beat faster than normal and then your infants may start havingchest pain.
 If pernicious anemia causes stress on the heart, you should have your baby’s blood tested for anemia.
 Actually, this symptom is a problem that you should not ignore, especially if your children have other heart problems.
 This is actually one of the most common pernicious anemia symptoms that people should not look down yet watch out for good!

 To know some of the best ways that can help you keep your heart healthy, read on Top 15 Effective Ways On How To Maintain A Healthy Heart